byooooo/dispersant_screening_PAL/README.md

-# De novo polymer design with multi objective active learning and molecular simulations
+# Bias free multiobjective active learning for materials design and discovery

 ![Python package](https://github.com/byooooo/dispersant_screening_PAL/workflows/Python%20package/badge.svg)

 This repository contains code that was used to generate the results discussed in

-Jablonka, K. M.; Giriprasad, M. J.; Wang, S.; Smit, B.; Yoo, B. De Novo Polymer Design with Multi Objective Active Learning and Molecular Simulations.
+Jablonka, K. M.; Giriprasad, M. J.; Wang, S.; Smit, B.; Yoo, B. Bias free multiobjective active learning for materials design and discovery.
 2020.

 [The active learning code, PyPAL, is maintained in its own repository.](https://github.com/kjappelbaum/pypal)